KING LUDWIG WAY 6 – to the castles.

 … and then on to the expansive Forggensee.
 Cyclists, in all shapes and sizes, on all manner of bikes, started appearing from all directions.
 I was getting nearer the tourist traps.
 A stop by the lake ended up with me feeding the ducks most of my lunch.

-Shortly I was at the bottom of the ski lift to near the top of Tegelberg, 1720m.
-Para-gliders were performing tricks in the sky.
-[This was the scene in 2011 when one collided with the lift cable and left a gondola hanging in mid air necessitating a dramatic helicopter rescue.]
-I was tempted to go up but the low cloud base put me off and I had places to go.
+Shortly, I was at the bottom of the ski lift near the top of Tegelberg, 1720m.
+Paragliders were performing tricks in the sky.
+[This was the scene in 2011 when one collided with the lift cable and left a gondola hanging in mid-air, necessitating a dramatic helicopter rescue.]
+I was tempted to go up, but the low cloud base put me off, and I had places to go.
 One of the places was the climb up through the Pollat Gorge but when I arrived I was disappointed to find it was closed off due to rockfall, even I didn’t go against the signs and security fencing.
-So I used the road to Hohenschwangau and arrived at the massive car park and thousands of day-trippers milling around.
-There were queues everywhere and tickets for the castles had long sold out for today.
+So I took the road to Hohenschwangau and arrived at the massive car park, where thousands of day-trippers were milling around.
+There were queues everywhere, and tickets for the castles had long sold out for today.

 It gets worse .....